nuez-semanal/mean-field-glm/README.md

 # Bayesian GLM Mean Field Equations simulator

-This repository contians numerical tools to simulate the Fixed Point Equations associated to Bayesian GLMs as described by the theory in the paper "Finite Marginals of Bayesian GLMs in the High-Dimensional Regime" by Manuel Sáenz and Pragya Sur.
+This repository contains numerical tools to simulate the Fixed Point Equations associated to Bayesian GLMs as described by the theory in the paper "Finite Marginals of Bayesian GLMs in the High-Dimensional Regime" by Manuel Sáenz and Pragya Sur.

 ## Features